-ITE 290 - Coordinated Internship (3 cr.) - Supervises on-the-job training in selected business, industrial or service firms coordinated by the college.
+ITE 290 Coordinated Internship (2 cr.) - Supervises on-the-job training in selected business, industrial or service firms coordinated by the college.
 Credit/practice ratio not to exceed 1:5 hours.
 May be repeated for credit.
-Total 3 hours per week.
+Variable hours.

 Information Technology Networking (ITN)